ashwaniMaddheshiya/interviewcraft/README.md

 **AI-Powered Interview Practice Platform**

 InterviewCraft is a modern, full-stack application that helps developers practice technical interviews with AI-generated questions and instant feedback.
-Built with Next.js 15, NestJS, and OpenAI's GPT models.
+Built with Next.js 15, NestJS, and Google Gemini's model.

 ## ✨ Features